inspec/inspec/docs-chef-io/content/inspec/inspec_and_friends.md

 - A command line interface (CLI) is required for faster iteration of test code.

-You can also watch this [podcast](http://foodfightshow.org/2016/02/inspec.html) to find out more on the relationship of Chef InSpec and Serverspec.
+You can also watch this [podcast](http://foodfightshow.org/2016/02/inspec.html) to find out more on the relationship between Chef InSpec and Serverspec.

 ### How is Chef InSpec different from Serverspec